hamdan-Deb/mal.Observation-Remus/README.md

-# 🦠 Malware Analysis Observation: Bypassing Windows Defender with "Remus Stealer"
+# Malware Observation: Windows Defender with "Remus Stealer"

 ## 📝 Background
 This repository documents an independent malware analysis and observation of a malicious payload disguised as legitimate software.